vitalfadeev/debian-setup/readme.md

 ExecStart=/usr/bin/systemctl start user@1000.service
 ```

-(1000 can be replaced with a custom value)
+(1000 can be replaced with a custom uid)

 _uid_ can be seen by command:
 ```bash